anhtuyenibm/GHEsandbox/.github/ISSUE_TEMPLATE/new-issue.md

 ---
 name: New Issue
-about: Template for a new issue not a defect
+about: Template for a new issue, which must not be a defect
 title: ''
 labels: ''
 assignees: ''